A personal wiki for project managers

 Would you like to organise your knowledge in a personal wiki?
 Then get in touch with Stephanie Selmer, either via her website, where you can find more interesting information about organising knowledge, or via LinkedIn.

-If you like the article or want to discuss it, feel free to share it with your network.
+If you like the article or would like to discuss it, please feel free to share it in your network.
+And if you have any comments, please do not hesitate to send us a message.

 Stephanie Selmer has published more articles on the t2informatik blog, including